tresoldi/ngesh/manuscript/paper.md

 genetics in specific [@Foote:1999; @Harmon:2019], should be extended to these new approaches.
-This way, evolutionary analogies and methods' performance can be evaluated through vast amounts of simulated histories, without limits imposed by data availability and collection time, along with quantifiable precision of results.
+This way, evolutionary analogies and methods' performance can be evaluated through vast amounts of simulated histories, without limits imposed by data availability and collection time, along with a quantifiable precision of results.
 Simulations also allow basic fuzzy testing of software and support studies on which evolutionary models, processes, and evolutionary parameters better match observed phenomena.

-The [`ngesh`](https://pypi.org/project/ngesh/) library is a tool for setting up these kind of simulations, designed for easy integration into phylogenetic pipelines.
+The [`ngesh`](https://pypi.org/project/ngesh/) library is a tool for setting up this kind of simulation, designed for easy integration into phylogenetic pipelines.
 It can generate reproducible trees and correlated data from random seeds, following both user-established parameters, such as rates of birth and death, and constrains, such as branch length and the node number.
 Character evolution related to the tree topology can likewise be simulated, including *ex novo* mutations and horizontal gene transfers.
-Results can be manipulated in diverse manners, for example by pruning extinct leaves or simulating uneven sampling.
-The library can label taxa in progression or randomly with either names easy to pronounce (e.g. "Sume" and "Fekobir") or binominal nomenclature-like (e.g. "Sburas wioris" and "Zurbata pusso").
+It can manipulate results in diverse manners, for example by pruning extinct leaves or simulating uneven sampling.
+The library can label taxa in progression or with random names that are either easy to pronounce (e.g. "Sume" and "Fekobir") or imitate binominal nomenclature-like (e.g. "Sburas wioris" and "Zurbata pusso").
 The simulated trees are standard ETE3 objects [@ETE:2016] and may be exported into different formats like Newick trees, ASCII-art representation, and tabular lists.